JohnTocher/advent-of-code-2022/Puzzle_11/puzzle_11_notes.md

-# Advent of Code - Puzzle 11 notes
+# Advent of Code - Puzzle 11 notes - Monkey in the Middle

 [Official link](https://adventofcode.com/2022/day/11) or back to [main readme](../readme.md)